RetroPie/RetroPie-Docs/docs/Arcade.md

 Unlike some other system, arcade games should be zipped, if you extract them, they won't work.

+You can place any of the rom sets in the `arcade` rom folder but you'll be required to pick the correct emulator for your rom set through the [runcommand menu](runcommand).

+They can also be placed in their respective emulator rom folders, this information is included in the system pages: [MAME](MAME), [FBA](FinalBurn-Alpha)

 ## Further Reading

 - [Arcade games and how to play them, A non-technical MAME and FBA tutorial by rbaker](https://retropie.org.uk/forum/topic/7247/guide-arcade-games-and-how-to-play-them-a-non-technical-mame-fba-tutorial)